-The debate over the freedom to marry is about the right to enter into the state-created institution of civil marriage.
+The debate over the freedom to marry is solely about the right of non-heterosexual couples to enter into the government-created institution of civil marriage.
 Civil marriage consists of two, unrelated (non-familial) adults entering into a legal contract which is recognized by the government.
 As a result of this contract, the adult couple is granted certain rights and assigned certain responsibilities.
 Additionally, there is a commonly understood societal status associated with being a married couple.
-Marriage is a civil right and two consenting adults should be allowed to enter into the institution if they so choose.
+Marriage is a civil right and all loving and committed, consenting, adult couples should be allowed to enter into the institution if they so choose.

 Unlike some religious definitions, civil definitions of marriage do not usually mention childbearing, sexual relations, living arrangements, or religious beliefs/observances.

-When clergy or congregations marry couples it is a religious rite, not a civil ceremony, though the government may recognize it.
+When clergy or congregations of religious faith communities marry couples it is a religious rite/ceremony, not a civil contract.
 Clergy and congregations choose whom they marry.
-They are not compelled or required to accept the state's definition of marriage.
+They are not compelled or required to accept the government's definition of marriage.
 Some religious institutions are more restrictive than the state, rejecting interfaith marriages or remarriages after divorce.
-Those with a broader definition, bless the unions of same-gender couples.
+Those with broader definitions, bless the unions of same-gender couples.

 • Civil and religious marriages are not the same thing.
 Many religious faiths already recognize religious unions or marriages between same-sex couples, even though such unions are not recognized by all 50 state governments.
-(See our National Marriage Map and State-by-State page to see which states, the District of Columbia and Indian Tribes, in addition to the federal government, recognize same-sex marriages.)
+(See our National Marriage Map and State-by-State Laws page to see which states, the District of Columbia and Indian Tribes, in addition to the federal government, recognize same-sex marriages.)

 • Individual congregations of American Baptists, Buddhists, Presbyterians, Methodists, and the Society of Friends perform marriages for same-sex couples.
 Below we list the religions that perform same-sex marriages as a matter of policy.